gamedev4995/Proyecto-Final/Maze.md

 <img width="600" alt="Screenshot 2024-12-17 at 10 42 11 PM" src="https://github.com/user-attachments/assets/9943e615-967b-4ec4-9beb-1db4898e3626" />

-Lastly details such as torches, barrels, chains and such are added to match the enviorment of the dungeon.
+Lastly details such as torches, barrels, chains and such are added to match the environment of the dungeon.

 <img width="752" alt="Screenshot 2024-12-17 at 10 47 18 PM" src="https://github.com/user-attachments/assets/fe073936-3849-4f06-a470-42a4d4233f5f" />